geojob/ClassicalMusicRNN/README.md

-# MOCA LSTM Music Generation -jb4512
+# RNN LSTM Music Generation

 Overall Structure of the REPO: